 As you might know already, the island is divided into four different regions.
 There are plenty of things to do in each of them, and it’s always wise to check them beforehand when planning your road trip.

 Down here, you can check Crete’s four regions and all you can do in each of them.

 Once you know what you want to see, come back to this article and keep reading… this 3 weeks in Crete plan includes the top highlights of these 4 regions!

 Essential things you need for 3 weeks in Crete

 Car rental in Crete

-This is a road trip in Crete by car, so this point should be on of the first things to consider.
-I always suggest people to tour Crete independently, relying on organized tours only when the roads don’t allow an alternative.
-Organized trips are also ok to get a special insight to a particular place, such as an archaeological site.
+This is a road trip in Crete by car, so this point should be one of the first things to consider.
+I always suggest people to navigate Crete independently, relying on organized tours only when the roads don’t allow an alternative.
+Organized trips are also ok to get a special insight into a particular place, such as an archaeological site.

 Get a good map or use your own GPS device

 Or use both!
 Call me old-fashioned, but I still love stopping in the middle of nowhere, unfolding my map, and making up my mind about where to go next.
 Not everybody does, nor do my kids!
 They’ve talked me into getting a TomTom and I must admit we travel faster.
 But hey…guess what?
 The map is always in my backpack.
 No matter what way you prefer, these are two things we always pack: